fmontes/fmontes-gatsby/content/blog/how-to-manage-angular-state-in-your-components/index.md

 ng serve
 ```

-Then point your browser to [http://localhost:4200/](http://localhost: 4200/), and you will be able to see your Angular application running with all the information by default.
+Then point your browser to [http://localhost:4200/](http://localhost: 4200/), and you will see your Angular application running with all the information by default.

 ### Creating utilities

-This first thing you are going to create is the **"Car" interface**.
+The first thing you are going to create is the  **"Car" interface**.
 You run the command:

 ```shell
 ng g interface models/car
 ```

-Open the file `app/models/car.ts` and add the following:
+Open the file `app/models/car.ts` and add:

 ```typescript
 export interface Car {